lasselukkari/DuinoDCX/README.md

 #### Male to male RS232 gender changer
 <img src="images/gender-changer.jpg">

 Male to male null modem cables are really hard to find.
-Because of this need to use a male to male gender changer combined with a female to male null modem cable.
+Because of this we need to use a male to male gender changer combined with a female to male null modem cable.
 Do not buy a cable if you are not sure that it is a null modem cable.

 ### Wiring
 * RS232 board VCC to ESP32 3.3V